SidonTheTroll/cave-of-ordeals/Projects/SVHW/Biology/qna.md

 In self-incompatible plants, the type of pollination that typically occurs is **cross-pollination**.
 This is because self-incompatible plants have mechanisms to prevent self-pollination or self-fertilization to maintain genetic diversity and avoid inbreeding depression.
 These plants often rely on pollinators or other external agents to transfer pollen between different individuals of the same species, ensuring successful fertilization.

 ## 42. How does polyembryony arise in citrus plants?
-Polyembryony in citrus plants arises through a process where multiple embryos develop from a single fertilized ovule or through the formation of adventitious embryos from nucellar cells.
-Here's how each mechanism contributes to polyembryony in citrus:
+Polyembryony in citrus plants occurs through two main mechanisms:

-1. **Nucellar Embryony**: In many citrus species, such as oranges and lemons, polyembryony is primarily due to nucellar embryony.
-Here, cells from the nucellus (tissue surrounding the embryo sac) undergo embryogenesis, giving rise to multiple embryos alongside the zygotic embryo resulting from fertilization.
-These embryos are genetically identical to the mother plant (clones).
+1. **Nucellar Embryony**: Common in oranges and lemons, where cells from the nucellus form multiple embryos alongside the zygotic embryo, resulting in clones of the mother plant.

-2. **Adventitious Embryony**: In some cases, adventitious embryos can form from cells other than the fertilized egg cell.
-This can occur through spontaneous development of embryos from somatic cells within the ovule or surrounding tissues.
-These adventitious embryos can also contribute to polyembryony in citrus.
+2. **Adventitious Embryony**: Involves the development of embryos from somatic cells within the ovule or surrounding tissues, contributing additional embryos.

-Polyembryony in citrus is advantageous because it allows for the production of multiple offspring from a single seed, ensuring genetic uniformity and potentially enhancing reproductive success.
+These mechanisms ensure genetic uniformity and enhance reproductive success by producing multiple offspring from a single seed.

 ## 43. What are tassels of corn-cob?
-In maize (corn), the tassel refers to the male inflorescence or flower cluster located at the top of the plant.
-Here's more detail about the tassels of a corn cob:

-1. **Structure**: The tassel consists of a central stalk (main axis) with numerous branches, each bearing spikelets that contain the male flowers (florets).

-2. **Function**: The primary function of the tassel is to produce and release pollen.
-Each spikelet on the tassel contains anthers, which are the structures where pollen grains develop.
-Wind and gravity help disperse the pollen from the tassel to the silks (female flowers) located on the ear or cob of the corn plant.

-3. **Development**: Tassels typically develop and mature before the ears.
-This timing ensures that the pollen is shed when the silks are receptive, facilitating pollination and fertilization.
+In maize (corn), the tassel is the male inflorescence at the top of the plant, consisting of a central stalk with branches bearing spikelets that contain male flowers.
+Its primary function is to produce and release pollen, which is dispersed by wind and gravity to the silks (female flowers) on the ear of the plant.
+Tassels develop and mature before the ears, ensuring timely pollination and fertilization.
+This process is crucial for the development of kernels on the cob.

-4. **Role in Pollination**: Corn plants are primarily wind-pollinated.
-When the tassel releases pollen, the wind carries it to neighboring plants, ensuring cross-pollination and the development of kernels on the cob.

-In summary, the tassels of a corn cob are the male inflorescences responsible for producing and dispersing pollen, which is essential for pollination and subsequent seed development in maize plants.

 ## 44. What is common in apomixis and parthenocarpic fruits?
-Apomixis and parthenocarpic fruits share the common feature of reproduction or fruit development occurring without fertilization:
+Apomixis and parthenocarpic fruits both involve reproduction or fruit development without fertilization:

-1. **Apomixis**: Apomixis refers to a form of asexual reproduction in plants where embryos develop from unfertilized cells within the ovule.
-This results in the production of seeds that are genetically identical to the parent plant.
+1. **Apomixis**: Asexual reproduction where embryos develop from unfertilized ovule cells, resulting in seeds genetically identical to the parent plant.

-2. **Parthenocarpic Fruits**: Parthenocarpic fruits develop from ovules without fertilization of the egg cell.
-This can occur naturally or through artificial means such as hormone treatments.
-Parthenocarpic fruits are often seedless or contain underdeveloped seeds.
+2. **Parthenocarpic Fruits**: Fruits develop from ovules without fertilization, often resulting in seedless or underdeveloped seeds.

-In both apomixis and parthenocarpic fruits, the absence of fertilization allows for the development of offspring or fruit without the fusion of male and female gametes.
-This feature is advantageous in agriculture and horticulture for producing crops with specific traits, such as seedless fruits or maintaining genetic uniformity.
+Both processes avoid fertilization, leading to offspring or fruit without male-female gamete fusion, benefiting agriculture with seedless fruits and genetic uniformity.

 ## 45. Mention the location and function of the Leydig cell.
-**Location**: Leydig cells, also known as interstitial cells of Leydig, are found in the connective tissue surrounding the seminiferous tubules within the testes of males.

-**Function**: Leydig cells play a crucial role in the production of testosterone, the primary male sex hormone.
-They respond to luteinizing hormone (LH) released from the pituitary gland by synthesizing and secreting testosterone.
-Testosterone is essential for the development and maintenance of male reproductive tissues and secondary sexual characteristics, such as facial hair growth, deepening of the voice, and muscle development.
+Leydig cells, located in the connective tissue around the seminiferous tubules in the testes, produce testosterone in response to luteinizing hormone (LH) from the pituitary gland.
+This testosterone is crucial for male reproductive tissue development, maintenance, and secondary sexual characteristics such as facial hair, deep voice, and muscle growth.

 ## 46. Write any two functions performed by Sertoli cells.
 Sertoli cells, also known as sustentacular cells, perform several important functions in the testes:

-1. **Nurturing Spermatogenesis**: Sertoli cells provide physical and nutritional support to developing sperm cells (spermatogenesis) within the seminiferous tubules.
-They create a microenvironment conducive to spermatogenesis by supplying nutrients, growth factors, and hormones necessary for sperm maturation.
+1. **Nurturing Spermatogenesis**: Sertoli cells support spermatogenesis by providing nutrients, growth factors, and hormones to developing sperm within the seminiferous tubules.

-2. **Barrier Function**: Sertoli cells form tight junctions that create a blood-testis barrier, isolating developing sperm cells from the bloodstream.
-This barrier protects developing sperm from immune attacks and prevents antibodies and toxins from entering the seminiferous tubules, maintaining the immune privilege of sperm cells.
+2. **Barrier Function**: Sertoli cells form tight junctions, creating a blood-testis barrier that protects developing sperm from immune attacks and prevents antibodies and toxins from entering the seminiferous tubules.

 ## 47. Name the embryonic stage that gets implanted in the uterine wall.
 The embryonic stage that gets implanted in the uterine wall is called the **blastocyst**.
 The blastocyst is an early stage of embryonic development characterized by a hollow ball of cells with an inner cell mass (embryoblast) that will develop into the embryo itself, and an outer layer of cells called the trophoblast, which plays a role in implantation and later forms part of the placenta.